 For more information on recommendation letters, click here.

-Nominees will submit the final application online by noon February 1, 2013.
+Nominees will submit the final application online by January 30, 2014.

-The Scholarship Advising office will submit your signed essay, transcripts and survey form to the Barry M. Goldwater Scholarship and Excellence in Education Program by the application deadline.
+The Scholarship Advising office will mail your signed essay and transcript to the Barry M. Goldwater Scholarship and Excellence in Education Program by the deadline of February 3, 2014.
+Scholarship Advising will officially submit the online application by January 31, 2014.

 Email Scholarship Advising